KennethLeeJE8/tftanalysis_set3/README.md

 - To know what the meta was at the time and what team compositions would yield the best results overall
 - To know what to do in certain situations, given the champions you have or components you have what to build
-- Best champions to hold that are in the most successful comps (Highest winrate)
+- Best champions to hold that are in the most successful comps, good champions across the board
 - To know which items go on which champions and which champions go with an item, given already built or need to slam

 The application for this is to apply this data analysis to future sets to better understand the game and understand what is meta at the moment.